lightsage88/railsDepot/README.md

 There will be many more updates to this project, and it's not exactly ground-breaking, but it's my first time working with Ruby and Rails.

-You can run the test suite by being in the depot directory and running `bin/rails test`!
+You can run the test suite by being in the depot directory and running `bin/rails test`.